Researcher of the Month

 Remember that open communication is key.
 Your children are likely to be having very different digital experiences to you, and a very different childhood to the one that you remember.
 Chat with them about their online world, ask them about their experiences, lean in, and keep going with conversations, even if they feel tricky.

-Tooled Up members can listen to our interview with Dr Victoria Goodyear here.
+Tooled Up members can listen to our interview with Professor Victoria Goodyear here.
 Remember, if you are a Tooled Up member, you also have access to our whole platform, which is packed with evidence-based resources designed to support children in the digital world.

-Dr Victoria Goodyear
+Professor Victoria Goodyear

-Dr Victoria Goodyear
+Professor Victoria Goodyear

 Scroll our research gallery